forta-network/starter-kits/anomalous-token-transfers-ml-py/README.md

   - Fired when a transaction is predicted as normal/inlier.
   - Severity is always set to "info"
   - Type is always set to "info"
-  - Metadata will include features and model prediction values.
+  - Metadata will include features, model prediction values, and explanations.
 It will also include feature generation and prediction response times.
 - ANOMALOUS-TOKEN-TRANSFERS-TX
   - Fired when a transaction is predicted as anomalous/outlier.
   - Severity is always set to "low" (mention any conditions where it could be something else)
   - Type is always set to "info" (mention any conditions where it could be something else)
-  - Metadata will include features and model prediction values.
+  - Metadata will include features, model prediction values, and explanations.
 It will also include feature generation and prediction response times.
 - INVALID-TOKEN-TRANSFERS-TX
   - Fired when bot fails to generate valid model features.
 Model will not make predictions on invalid features.
   - Severity is always set to "low"